 I had the thought to make a Quiet Book for my daughter.
-She’s a little older than the age most people make Quiet Books for AND I’ve never made one before. (she’s 7)
+She’s a little older than the age most people make Quiet Books for AND I’ve never made one before. (she’s 7 as of this writing)

 I got ideas from all over the internet and then at the end I landed upon this site, Girl Inspired, and took a few ideas to pretty up my Peanut’s book.

 My Peanut’s book is not big.
 Only 3 activities on 6 pages, but I am surprised by how much she enjoys it.
 It could be because I made it.
-I’m not trying to toot my own horn or anything but I have noticed for the last few years that she really treasures the things that people make her.
+I’m not trying to toot my own horn or anything but I have noticed for the last few years that she really treasures the things that people make for her rather than buy.

 These are the pages of her Quiet Book.

 1-2: Braid Practice Page.
 Peanut has very long hair.
 This page is to start teaching her to braid.
 As you probably know, if you have girls with dolls, doll hair is awful and knots up quickly.
 Her doll’s hair isn’t fit for much anything except cutting so I made this doll hair from yarn.